mazwat/mazwat.github.io/software-architecture-lm.md

 -   **I** interface segregation principle (ISP)
 -   **D** Dependency injection principle (DIP)

-In this lecture we are going to focus on the first 3 and finally we are also going to look at Orde
+In this lecture we are going to focus on the first 3 and finally we are also going to look at Order of Execution as it links to how the SOLID principles work.

+1.  **Single Responsibility Principle -** every class in a computer program should have responsibility over a single part of that program's functionality, which it should encapsulate.
+2.  **Open Closed Principle -** software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.
+3.  **Liskov’s Substitution Principle** - if poodle is a subtype of dog, then objects of type dog in a program may be replaced with objects of type poodle without altering any of the desirable properties of that program
+4.  **Order of Execution /** **Game Loop -** The flow between processes in software and hardware
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzUyNjk4NzM1LDYxNDk5OTc3NywxMDQ4MD
-A2NDg3LDIxOTE5MDgyNywtMTQzMjMzNTQyOF19
+eyJoaXN0b3J5IjpbMTIwNjg2MzkwNiw2MTQ5OTk3NzcsMTA0OD
+AwNjQ4NywyMTkxOTA4MjcsLTE0MzIzMzU0MjhdfQ==
 -->